WORLD NEOLITHIC CONGRESS 2023

 c) changes in human population density;

-d) trends in human population history, acknowledging current debates in genetics and linguistics.
 Were the transitions driven mainly by indigenous enterprise, or did they involve contact with, or immigration by, food producing populations from external sources?

 Presenters should outline what we think we know at present, and suggest important goals for future research.
 The aim of the session is to generate broad multidisciplinary and comparative perspectives.